luxploit/SkylightOS/README.md

 *Current Codename: Esaul*

 SkylightOS is a small, portable and extensible RTOS designed for a multitude of platforms.
-Skylight is designed to from the ground up, free from any arbitrary limitations of traditional platforms.
+Skylight is designed from the ground up, free from any arbitrary limitations of traditional platforms.
 Skylight can easily be ported to a device or general platform of your liking easily and is highly extensible for developers and users alike.

 **SkylightOS is not POSIX compliant by design**, this may be followed up in the future with a POSIX compliant subsystem but this is just a pipedream for now.

-For a Roadmap on Skylight's Development, check the [SkylightOS Milestone Roadmap](https://github.com/users/EthernalRaine/projects/2)
+For a roadmap on Skylight's development, check the [SkylightOS Milestone Roadmap](https://github.com/users/EthernalRaine/projects/2)

 <br>

 ## Build Instructions
 For instructions on how to build GCC for your target architecture, check [GCC Build Docs](docs/building_gcc.md)

-Prerequsites:
+Prerequisites:
 * Git
 * Python 3.10+
 * QEMU